IQ404/study-notes/README.md

 You can use Meyers singleton, but (❓ more on this are needed) it is still not thread safe.

-The takeaway is: <ins>keep your objects dependencies in its own single trnaslation unit</ins>.
+The takeaway is: <ins>keep your objects dependencies in its own single tranlation unit</ins>.